Impact of initial fluctuations and nuclear deformations in isobar collisions: Glauber model and isobar nuclear densities

 Centrality is determined by the multiplicity distributions in the Monte Carlo Glauber model, similar to what was done in heavy ion experiments~\cite{STAR:2021mii}.
-For the optical Glauber model in spherical nucleus-nucleus collisions, the centrality is related to the differential cross-section in impact parameter~\cite{Miller:2007ri}.
+For the optical Glauber model and optical Trento model in spherical nucleus-nucleus collisions, the centrality is related to the differential cross-section in impact parameter~\cite{Miller:2007ri}.
 In this study, we use the 16 equal-size centrality bins from $0-80\%$ centrality range.
 The results obtained with the fixed impact parameter corresponding to the centre of each centrality bin are used to mimic the observables in such a centrality bin.
 The impact parameters for \Ru\ and \Zr\ are listed in Tab.~\ref{tab:Opt}.
-The impact parameters are larger in Zr+Zr collisions than in Ru+Ru collisions for a given centrality bin because the total cross section for Zr+Zr collisions ($\sigma_{X}^{\rm ZrZr}=4.551$ barn) is larger than that for Ru+Ru collisions ($\sigma_{X}^{\rm RuRu}=4.369$ barn) based on the nuclear density parameters listed in Tab.I.
+The impact parameters are larger in \ZrZr\ collisions than in \RuRu\ collisions for a given centrality bin because the total cross section for \ZrZr\ collisions ($\sigma_{X}^{\rm ZrZr}=4.551$ barn) is larger than that for \RuRu\ collisions ($\sigma_{X}^{\rm RuRu}=4.369$ barn) based on the nuclear density parameters listed in Tab.~\ref{tab:WSDFT}.
 For simplicity, the impact parameter list is also used to determine the centrality for deformed nucleus-nucleus collisions in Optical Glauber simulations.
 We note that determining centrality in the deformed case is in principle more complicated, but this does not affect our conclusion (see discussion in the next section).

 In order to achieve high precision of calculations in our study, the GPU parallel computing technology~\cite{Wu:2019tsf} is used in our Glauber model simulations.